 Extension and Outreach

-Further, the Extension & Outreach Team also focuses efforts in unstructured learning environments via 4-H camps and youth activities to increase knowledge and awareness about biofuel, energy production, and bio-economy career opportunities.
+The Extension & Outreach Team also develops engaging opportunities for youth through 4-H camps and FFA activities to increase knowledge and awareness about biofuel, energy production, and bio-economy career opportunities.
 Youth development opportunities are offered in Arizona and New Mexico during the summer, and periodically during the year in remote regions and on Native Nations.